- MARGE Constitution - learn more about how MARGE works

 It depends on your collective agreement whether you will receive health benefits when you retire.
 Speak to your benefits person or CSSB.

-To apply for Health and/or Travel benefits through MARGE/Johnson Inc. you must be a dues paying member of MARGE (Manitoba Association of Retired Government Employees Inc.) Please contact the MARGE Office at 204-956-0045/ www.mbgovretirees.ca to apply/pay dues.
+To apply for Health and/or Travel benefits through MARGE/Johnson Inc. you must be a dues paid up current member of MARGE (Manitoba Association of Retired Government Employees (MARGE) Inc.)) Please contact the MARGE Office at 204-956-0045/ www.mbgovretirees.ca to apply by printing off the form behind the blue box on the home page / or pay renewal dues by clicking on the Membership Renewals box down the left side of the home page.
 If you have detailed questions about health or travel insurance please contact Johnson direct at 1-877-989-2600 advising them of your membership in MARGE.
 You may also look on the Johnson website by visiting http://www.johnson.ca/marge .
-(MARGE/Johnson also offers Travel Insurance if you are planning for a travelling retirement)
+(MARGE/Johnson also offers Travel including Trip Cancellation Insurance if you are planning for a travelling retirement)

 OR You may contact Manitoba Blue Cross to determine what Retirement benefits you are eligible for under Blue Cross.
 Call 204-775-0151